 ‘Nymphomaniac: Volume II’: Source of ‘knowledge of worldly things’ is key philosophical point

 Lastly, Nymphomaniac: Vol. II illuminates Stellan Skarsgård’s Seligman – Joe’s cloistered, intellectually informed but experientially bereft host.
 Seligman’s philosophically salient commentary on Joe’s sexual experiences, and on her personal judgment of herself regarding her sexuality, are the result of one gaining all of their knowledge of worldly things through books rather than experience.
 This plot point in Nymphomaniac: Vol. II is more relevant than all the sex and nudity and deviance combined.

 And then, the movie is over.
 Yet somehow, I don’t think it is.

 Nymphomaniac Volume II (2013).
-Director and Scr.: Lars von Trier.
+Dir. & Scr.: Lars von Trier.
 Cast: Charlotte Gainsbourg, Stellan Skarsgård, Stacy Martin, Shia LaBeouf, Jamie Bell, Willem Dafoe, Uma Thurman, Christian Slater, Jean-Marc Barr, Mia Goth, Michael Pas, Andrea Thompson, Caroline Goodall, Kate Ashfield, Papou, Kookie Ryan.